biodati/studio_help/docs/sections/knowledge/a_walk_through_the_curation_interface-_adding_knowledge.md

 ![[curation3.jpg]]

-   If you change your mind about which Annotations to select, or want to come back to it later, click the add annotaions icon (1).
+   If you want to return to the PubMed annotations later, click the add annotaions icon (1).
    If you click the goto page icon (2), the PubMed citation page will open in a new window, so you can refer to it while working.

 ![[curation4.jpg]]

-   Click More to view the Author and Journal Information (also auto-populated).
+   Click "More" at the bottom of the citation information, to view the Author and Journal Information (also auto-populated).
+Clicking "Less" will hide this information.

 ![[curation5.jpg]]